silverwind/droppy/README.md

 - `~/.droppy`: configuration directory.
 Override with `--configdir`.
 - `~/.droppy/files`: files directory.
 Override with `--filesdir`.

-By default, the server listens on [http://localhost:8989/](http://localhost:8989/).
-On first startup, a prompt for username and password for the first account will appear.
+By default, the server listens on `http://0.0.0.0:8989/` and `http://[::]:8989`.
+On first login, a prompt for username and password for the first account will appear.

 ### Configure
 Run `droppy config` to edit `config/config.json`, which is created with these defaults: